Thousands Rally in Support of Striking Oakland Teachers

 I’ve been a teacher for 22 years, it used to be that Oakland was an affordable area to live in.
 It no longer is in any way, so a young teacher coming in, my observation is that they’re kind of living like college kids.
 They have rooms in shared houses, it’s not a future that they can live a life on.
 Whereas, if they go to Berkeley they can probably increase their salary around 15,000 a year, its that big of a difference.” – Susan Brookes

-As the teachers rallied outside of the school Oakland Unified School District headquarters, they were joined by members of the Democratic Socialist of America (DSA) who had raised funds for a “Bread for Ed” campaign.
+As the teachers rallied outside of the school Oakland Unified School District headquarters, they were joined by members of the Democratic Socialists of America (DSA) who had raised funds for a “Bread for Ed” campaign.
 In an effort to feed teachers and students during the strike, a coalition of groups, including the DSA, the teachers union, and other groups like Food Not Bombs, organized free community food programs.
 The Black Panther Party, founded in Oakland, is famously known for its social programs including providing free breakfast for children before school.

 Retired teacher Norman Farrell supporting the current teachers strike